rockcafe3in1/ros_android/README.md

 # ROS for Android

-These scripts will help you build static libraries for ROS kinetic for android and setup a sample application.
+These scripts will help you build static libraries for ROS kinetic for android and setup sample applications.

-You will need android SDK installed and the 'android' program location in the $PATH.
+## Quick installation with Docker

+Simply run `dockerized_install.sh` script.
+It will setup a Docker image, download packages and system dependencies, and cross compile everything using Catkin.
+The result workspace with the code and the compiled libraries will be placed in `/path/to/ros_android/output`.

+You can use the sample applications as a guide to build an Android app on top of the cross compiled libraries using Catkin, Gradle and CMake.

-## Installation
+## Installation - under the hood

 Build docker image and run it: